kuzzleio/kuzzle/doc/2/guides/getting-started/4-authenticate-users/index.md

 # Authenticate Users

-Kuzzle authentication system is **multi-strategy based**.
+Kuzzle's authentication system is **multi-strategy based**.
 This means that the same user can **authenticate in several different ways**.

 For example, the same user can authenticate with the `local` strategy with an username and a password pair but also with the `oauth` strategy using an external provider such as Facebook or Google.